BColl91/SpartaG_Github_Notes/CI_CD_Pipeline.md

 - label as appropiate (*e.g:- tech503-rebecca-github-key-jenkins*)
 - Keep the passphrase empty by pressing enter.
 - to check if this has worked.
 Type in the command `ls`
+- You can locate your key in git bash using `cat <git-bash-key-name>` which will show you the relevent key.
 - Go to github and to the repo you wish to use.
 - Go to your repo settings.
 ![Jenkins SG](./images/CICD/step11.png)